KillzXGaming/Switch-Toolbox/README.md

 - Exelix for Byaml, Sarc and KCL library
 - Syroot for helpful IO extensions and libraies
 - GDK Chan for some DDS decode methods
-- AboodXD for BNTX texture swizzling
+- AboodXD for some foundation stuff with exelix's SARC library and BNTX texture swizzling and documentation
 - MelonSpeedruns for logo.

 Resources